 - Passport photo following guidelines

-- Colored photocopied pages containing relevant information
+- Coloured photocopied pages containing relevant information

 - Taxes paid certificate for previous three months